EDSFF in action: Flash storage capacity like you’ve never seen

 The reality is that new form factors are downright disruptive, and nobody wants to fight an uphill battle for adoption unless there’s an exceptional reason for it.
 While today’s SSD market is more diverse, including PCI Express add-in cards and motherboard-mounted M.2 drives, dense storage servers still utilize 2.5” bays.

 The Enterprise & Datacenter SSD Form Factor (EDSFF) is poised to change that.
-The availability of first-wave storage products based on this hot design specification promises disruptive, screamingly fast new possibilities for high-performance computing like big data servers, AI, high-end gaming, and other data-or graphics-intensive applications where large amounts of fast memory and storage are advantageous.
+The availability of first-wave storage products based on this hot design specification promises disruptive, screamingly fast new possibilities for high-performance computing.
+Think big data servers, AI, high-end gaming, and other data-or graphics-intensive applications where large amounts of fast memory and storage are advantageous.

 Now that we’ve introduced EDSFF and explained how it changes datacenter storage, it’s time to look at the form factor’s practical applications.
 Get ready to learn about: